artandrey/react-modal-control/README.md

 export default useModal;
 ```

+The main reason why the `useModal` hook needs to be created by calling the `init` function is to achieve additional
+type safety for the first argument, which is the key of the modal window,
+and options, including props, for the corresponding modal.
+This allows achieving autocompletion, even when using JavaScript.

 ## useModal usage

 You can open modal window from any place of your app by using `useModal` hook